 A: With the Automated Teller System you can perform transactions on your Credit Union accounts from any telephone – all at your convenience 24 hours a day, seven days a week.
 Plus, it’s free– there’s no cost to sign up for the Automated Teller System and no charge to use it.

 Q: How do I sign up for Online Banking and Bill Pay?

-A: Click here to sign up for online banking.
+A: Register for online banking by clicking on the Register link at the top of the page.
 Once you are enrolled, you can set up your Bill Pay from there.